Alstonargodi/AlstonArgodi/README.md

-## Hi there, It's me I Wayan Alston.👋
+# Hi there 👋 , It's me I Wayan Alston.

 Aka Batata

-👀 I'm interested in mobile development, currently I'm still in android native development
+## About Me 👀

+I am a 3-year Informatics Engineering Student, I have done some Android application project mostly are my personal project I used Kotlin as a main programming language for development and yeah is native development, also I have interested to learn about cross-platform development using flutter (currently I'm still learning about this).
+Besides mobile development I have interested to learn web development I'm making some personal projects using js and tailwind CSS, also machine learning that I already implemented in my android project yet I need to learn more about this.

+## Target 🎯

-🎯 I want to Contribute more to an open-source world
+Contribute more to an open-source world and also i'm looking for internship to improve more about my android development skill.

+## Others 📝
-🔥 Besides that I also like to challenge myself in [HackerRank](https://www.hackerrank.com/alstonargodi01)

-🤝 Want to know more ?
-Connect with me on my [Twitter](https://twitter.com/ArgodiI)

-📝 Sometimes I write a short story when I'm bored, I'm pouring my boredom into  [Medium](https://medium.com/@alstonargodi)
+Besides that I also like to challenge myself in [HackerRank](https://www.hackerrank.com/alstonargodi01) and if you want to know more ?
+Connect with me on my [Twitter](https://twitter.com/ArgodiI),sometimes I write a short story when I'm bored or tired, I'm pouring my boredom into [Medium](https://medium.com/@alstonargodi)

 ## Programming Language